oroinc/documentation/user_guide/access_management_field_level_acl.rst

 	Note that for entity fields, the set of available access levels depends on:

 	- Entity's ownership type.
 For example, you won't be able to set the **User** access level for a field if the entity's ownership type is **Organization**.

 	- Action.
 For the **Create** action only the **None** (access is denied) and *Global* (access all entity records within the system) access levels are available independently of the entity's ownership type.

-  For more information about how access levels are configured for entities, please see the `Action on Entity Permissions <./access-roles-management#actions-on-entity-permissions>`__ section.
+For more information about how access levels are configured for entities, please see the `Action on Entity Permissions <./access-management-roles#actions-on-entity-permissions>`__ section of the `Roles Management <./access_management_roles>`__ guide.

-	For more information about ownership types, see the `Ownership Type <./access-roles-management#ownership-type>`__ section and particularly, the `Ownership type and access levels <./access-roles-management#ownership-types-and-access-levels>`__ subsection.
+For more information about ownership types, see the `Ownership Type <./access-management-ownership-type>`__ guide and particularly, the `Ownership Type and Access Levels <./access-management-ownership-type#ownership-types-and-access-levels>`__ section.

+|

 .. image:: ./img/access_roles_management/roles_permissions_fields_general_ex.png